DefinedTerm

 Direct Answer

 Ziwei Doushu, often translated as Purple Star Astrology, is a Chinese metaphysics system that places major stars into 12 life palaces.
 It studies personality, relationships, career, wealth, health tendencies, and timing through palace structure rather than only stems and branches.
+A careful reading checks the Life Palace, major stars, Four Transformations, and decade cycles before drawing conclusions.

 How Ziwei Doushu reads a chart